golobby/orm/README.md

 ### Using Repositories

-Repositories are more like EFCore DbSet objects, they map to a database table and hold various informations needed for query generation.
+Repositories are more like EFCore DbSet objects, they map to a database table and hold various information needed for query generation.
-*Note* Since `golobby/orm` uses reflection for crating repositories it's best to build them once at the start of our application.<br/>
+*Note* Since `golobby/orm` uses reflection for creating repositories it's best to build them once at the start of our application.<br/>

 ```go